 Over the last 22 years, working in partnership with the authorities, Hope and Homes for Children has helped to reduce the number of children living in orphanages in Romania by more than 90%.
 Today, the way that transformation has been achieved is providing a model for reform worldwide.

 The babies of Cavnic

-“The Director opened a door and we were hit by the stench of urine and faeces”, Mark and Caroline recall.
+“The Director opened a door and we were hit by the stench of urine and faeces”, Caroline recalls.
 “Inside, 15 babies lying in cots were covered in their own excrement.
 No sound came from them.
 There was complete silence.
 They had already learnt at their tender age that even if they cried, no one came.
 Then and there we agreed that we had to get all the children out of that awful place as soon as possible.”

 “Inside, 15 babies lying in cots were covered in their own excrement.
 No sound came from them.
 There was complete silence.
 They had already learnt at their tender age that even if they cried, no one came.”

 Thanks to the kindness of all those who supported us in those pioneering early years, we were able to raise funds to buy and convert six houses near the orphanage.
 Here the children could be cared for in small groups, in surroundings that felt as close as possible to ordinary family homes.